 - R410a is the substitute for R22.
 It’s what you’ll see in all new air conditioning systems now.

 What Should I Do in the Meantime?

-If your AC is close to (or older than) 15 years, now’s a great time to get started preparing for replacement.
+If your air conditioning is close to (or older than) 15 years, now’s a fantastic time to get started preparing for replacement.

 We know that buying a new system can be a big expense.
-That’s why we have our exclusive Advantage Program™ plus financing, With our Advantage Program, you can have a modern, high-efficiency system for only one small monthly payment.
-And receive maintenance, repairs and parts at no added expense.*
+That’s why we provide our exclusive Advantage Program™ plus financing, With our Advantage Program, you can receive a new, high-efficiency system for only one small monthly payment.
+And receive maintenance, repairs and parts at no additional price.*

-Get in touch with us at 704-705-8135 to set up an appointment right away.
-We’ll go over your budget and needs to help you find the best comfort system for your residence.
+Get in touch with us at 704-705-8135 to set up an appointment now.
+We’ll go over your budget and needs to help you pick the best comfort system for your residence.